pablitar/VaultForChrome/README.md

 extend four or more fingers (five is the most comfortable position).
 The extension will then use the orientation of your hand to scroll horizontally or vertically.
+* Swipe left to navigate back, and swipe right to navigate forward
+* Circle clockwise to move to next tab, and circle counter clockwise to move to previous tab